What does a conveyancer do, and why do you need one?

 • Liaise with a bank or financial institution, real estate agent or vendor on your behalf

-When you’re selling a property, here’s what a conveyancer can do for you:
+When selling property, a conveyancer can:

 • Prepare and lodge the required paperwork